datarockets/career/jobs/mobile-developer.md

 ## How the job looks

 - We have jobs both for Android and iOS developers, experienced (or ready to improve their skills) in React Native.
-We work with Kotlin + RxJava + Dagger for Android and Swift + RxSwift for iOS.
-We also use React Native and going to use it more
+We primarily use Kotlin for Android and Swift for iOS, yet certain Java or Objective-C knowledge might be useful
 - You will work with a team of developers (3-5 people) on the current project developing new features
 - Usually our projects last for about 1,5-2 years (but it could be more/less).
 Our developers don't work on more than 1 project at a time
 - Salary 𝚫: 24k—48k USD